privapprox/privapprox.github.io/pages/design.md

 The reason is: if a truthful answer is "Yes", then with the probability of '$p + (1 - p) \times q$', the randomized answer will still remain "Yes".
 Otherwise, if a truthful answer is "No", then with the probability of '$(1 - p) \times q$', the randomized answer will become "Yes".

 ### Step III: Transmitting Answers via Proxies
 After producing randomized responses, clients transmit them to the aggregator via the proxies.
-To achieve anonymity and unlinkability of the clients against the aggregator and analyst, we utilize the One-Time Pad (OTP) encryption together with source rewriting, which has been proposed for anonymous communications [cite].
+To achieve anonymity and unlinkability of the clients against the aggregator and analyst, we utilize the One-Time Pad (OTP) encryption together with source rewriting, which has been proposed for _<a href="http://dl.acm.org/citation.cfm?id=2486013">anonymous communications</a>_.
 Under the assumptions that:

 * at least two proxies are not colluding
 * the proxies don't collude with the aggregator, nor the analyst